 Program Learning Outcomes

-Students completing the BA in Liberal Studies are expected to demonstrate proficiency in:
+Students completing the BA in Liberal Studies will be able to demonstrate proficiencies in the following:

-- Understanding global and multicultural perspectives on ideas, persons, events, and trends
+- Analyzing global and multicultural perspectives on ideas, persons, events, and trends.

-- Comparing disciplinary, interdisciplinary, transdisciplinary, and holistic perspectives
+- Comparing and contrasting disciplinary, interdisciplinary, transdisciplinary, and holistic perspectives.

 - Collaborating and communicating effectively to solve academic and social problems.